 The rationale is if you want to use it for power development and you are using 50 – 70% of your 1RM and you maximally accelerate the bar in the concentric movement of the Squat, the bar will fly off your shoulders or you need to decelerate early enough that the bar stays on your shoulders.

 Both options are not ideal.

 Option 1 is self-explanatory, imagine being Twan van Gendt as in this video (and having to catch 120kgs)

 Option 2 is what I was referring to in the beginning when you work on power development you want as much acceleration to go into the bar as possible and avoid deceleration.

 You can also use the constant band tension to work on maximum strength development, remember Force is the product of mass and acceleration.

-Which means for maximum strength development the band resistance is a bit lower (smaller bands), otherwise, you will get problems locking the weight out or you will use the next option with loose bands in the bottom position.
-For Power Development you are using bigger bands, that provide more resistance.
+This means for maximum strength development the band resistance is a bit lower (smaller bands), otherwise, you will get problems locking the weight out or you will use the next option with loose bands in the bottom position.
+For Power Development you are using bigger bands, that provides more resistance.

 Loose bands in bottom position